Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 • Committee Minutes, Agendas, and Websites

-• Each committee shall maintain its own website on WNCs WestNet intranet.
+• Each committee shall maintain its own page on WNC's website.

-• New committees must submit a computing services ticket to request the creation of a new committee webpage.
+• New committees must request the creation of a new committee webpage through the Digital Content Producer.

 • Current committee membership, including identification of officers and liaisons.